SHIHAB32155/Bank-Application/README.md

 # Bank-Application
-Bank Application is a console Application build for education purposes.
+Bank Application is a console Application build for educational purposes.
 Through this application you can proceed below things:
 1. Open Bank Account
 2. Deposit Amount in specific Account input.
 3. Withdraw Amount to input specific Account Number.